Two Common (and Easy-to-Use) Semicolon Rules

 How to Outline Your Novel or Nonfiction Book

 In my years as a developmental editor, ghostwriter, and book reviewer, I've come across a few tricks to breaking down a good story, and a few tips for assembling one.
-In the discussion about different types of writers -- "planners" vs. "pantsers" -- I tend to come down closer on the side of "planner."
-I [...]
+Maybe you've been told before how to outline your novel or nonfiction book, but hopefully this blog will have some new information for you.
+In [...]

 Tips for Consistent Quality Writing

 There's a problem with doing something well: Once is rarely enough.
-When you do something well, two things can happen: Other people begin to expect more of you, and You begin to expect more of yourself For a writer, this can be great.
-A well-done piece deserves the admiration it receives, and you [...]
+When you do something (like producing quality writing) well, two things can happen: Other people begin to expect more of you, and You begin to expect more of yourself For a writer, this can be great.
+A well-done piece deserves the admiration it receives, and [...]